covcom/388COM/Week_03_XML_and_gradle/README.md

 When you clicked on the littler black triangle you probably saw mdpi, hdpi, xhdpi etc next to phone models.
 Also when you downloaded 'plus' and 'minus' icons you saw different versions of the same icon file.
 So what do those mean?

-In Android there're many ways to customise system resources for your users according to their languages, screen sizes, screen density, screen orientation etc. This is very important for user experience.
+In Android, there're many ways to customize system resources for your users according to their languages, screen sizes, screen density, screen orientation etc. This is very important for user experience.
 Here dpi refers to screen density, mdpi is around ~160dpi.
 We also have a set of definitions for screen sizes such as normal, large etc.

 ![density](http://developer.android.com/images/screens_support/screens-ranges.png)

 These additional resource files are called *alternative resources*.
 They are named using the convention `<resources_name>-<config_qualifier>`.
 For example, for the options menu icons, we have drawable-hdpi, drawable-mdpi etc. If you remember I mentioned earlier that folder name matters, this is why.

-In the project tool window, right click on styles.xml folder icon, select New ==> Values resource file.
+In the project tool window, right-click on styles.xml folder icon, select New ==> Values resource file.
 In the window that comes up, select Smallest Screen Width as the qualifier,  click on the icon '>>' to add it to the selection window to the right, and then give it a value of 600.
 Name the file styles.xml and click OK.
 Now we just created an alternative style file for devices that has a width greater than 600dp e.g. Nexus 7.

 ![new_resources](.md_images/new_resources.png)